johnston9/MS3-Shot-Caller/README.md

 6. As a Frequent User, I want to view the latest production updates.
 7. As a Frequent User, I want to edit and delete my communications.

-8. As a Frequent User, I want to view and post communications and see images relating to style, shooting and script choices so I can develop my own choices accordingly.
+8. As a Frequent User, I want to view and post communications relating to style and shooting choices.

   - #### Admin User Goals